Sancho-M/Sensors2Modbus/README.md

 ## About

-A small C# console application that runs in the system tray, collects PC sensor data, and exposes it via the Modbus RTU protocol through a serial (COM) port.
+A lightweight C# console application that runs in the system tray, collects PC sensor data, and exposes it via the Modbus RTU protocol through a serial (COM) port.

 ---